 GeneCards Summary for PPFIA2 Gene

 PPFIA2 (PTPRF Interacting Protein Alpha 2) is a Protein Coding gene.
+Diseases associated with PPFIA2 include Myopia and Non-Syndromic X-Linked Intellectual Disability.
 Among its related pathways are Neurotransmitter Release Cycle and Transmission across Chemical Synapses.
 Gene Ontology (GO) annotations related to this gene include nucleotide binding.
 An important paralog of this gene is PPFIA1.

 UniProtKB/Swiss-Prot Summary for PPFIA2 Gene

 Alters PTPRF cellular localization and induces PTPRF clustering.
 May regulate the disassembly of focal adhesions.
 May localize receptor-like tyrosine phosphatases type 2A at specific sites on the plasma membrane, possibly regulating their interaction with the extracellular environment and their association with substrates.
 In neuronal cells, is a scaffolding protein in the dendritic spines which acts as immobile postsynaptic post able to recruit KIF1A-driven dense core vesicles to dendritic spines (PubMed:30021165).